MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityComponent.md

 ## Properties

 ### **entity**
-`read-only entity: Entity;`
+`read-only entity?: Entity;`

 The entity that owns this component.
+The entity will be undefined if it has been removed.

 Type: [*Entity*](Entity.md)